 Discovering Water Book

-Published in May 2015, “Discovering Water” was researched, written, edited, illustrated, photographed, and designed entirely by students at Windham High School.
+Published in 2015, “Discovering Water” was researched, written, edited, illustrated, photographed, and designed entirely by students at Windham High School.
 Students and staff worked alongside PWD to create an authentic learning product that complements our education programs.
 The book is designed for a middle school audience, and covers topics such as the water cycle, pollution, water quality testing, and stewardship.
-Below are high and low resolution versions of the book.
-You may also contact the Education Coordinator to request class sets of hard copies.
+An ibook version of the book, featuring videos and interactive quizzes for each chapter, was completed by Windham High School students in 2018.